ahicks92/fastnet/specification.md

 A server refers to an entity capable of accepting multiple connections.
 All entities involved in Fastnet are either a client or a server, never both.

+A sender is an entity capable of sending messages.
+A receiver is an entity capable of receiving messages.
+Clients and servers are both senders and receivers.

 A packet refers to a chunk of data of any size.

 A message refers to a chunk of data specified by the application.
 This specification places no semantic meaning on the content of messages provided by applications.